-1.6 Running the TF-A Tests
+2.6 Running Tests

-Refer to the sections Running the software on FVP and Running the software on Juno in TF-A User Guide.
-The same instructions mostly apply to run the TF-A Tests on those 2 platforms.
+Refer to the Juno and FVP platform documentation in the TF-A documentation.
+The same instructions mostly apply to running the TF-A Tests on those two platforms.
 The difference is that the following images are not needed here: